 * Sponsored a speech by the Holocaust-denying professor Norman Finkelstein

-- Protested a Danish newspaper’s publication of a series of cartoons lampooning the Prophet Mohammad
+* Protested a Danish newspaper’s publication of a series of cartoons lampooning the Prophet Mohammad

-- Boycotted an October 2006 speech by former Palestinian terrorist Walid Shoebat, who spoke out against Islamic terrorism
+* Boycotted an October 2006 speech by former Palestinian terrorist Walid Shoebat, who spoke out against Islamic terrorism

 In February 2006, MSA CU was one of 52 Muslim organizations that signed a press release denouncing a Danish newspaper’s then-recent publication of a series of cartoons lampooning the founder of Islam as a terrorist.
 Asserting that “freedom of expression is not absolute,” the press release “condemn[ed] strongly the continuous insults and humiliation against our Prophet Muhammad.”
 Fellow signatories included the American Muslim Association of North America, the MSAs of several universities, and a number of Islamic societies, Muslim centers, and mosques.
 Notably, the petition did not condemn the wave of protests and deadly riots which Muslims across the globe had launched in reaction to the cartoons.

 At the invitation of MSA CU, the Holocaust-denying professor Norman Finkelstein (of DePaul University) came to Columbia to deliver a March 2006 speech titled “Israel and Palestine: Misuse of Anti-Semitism, Abuse of History.”
-Finkelstein asserted that “regardless of intent, Israel is in effect guilty of state terrorism”; and he alleged that the “only difference between Israel terrorism and Hamas terrorism is that Israeli terrorism is three times as lethal.”
-Finkelstein also criticized Columbia University president Lee Bollinger for his refusal to support an anti-Israel divestment campaign or to depict Israel’s treatment of Palestinians as “apartheid.”
-Accusing Bollinger of “intellectual terrorism,” Finkelstein declared: “I think it’s a sorry truth when the president of … [Columbia] subordinates the pursuit of truth to the pursuit of fundraising.”
+Finkelstein asserted that “regardless of intent, Israel is in effect guilty of state terrorism,” and he alleged that the “only difference between Israel terrorism and Hamas terrorism is that Israeli terrorism is three times as lethal.”
+The professor also criticized Columbia University president Lee Bollinger for his refusal to support an anti-Israel divestment campaign or to depict Israel’s treatment of Palestinians as “apartheid.”
+Accusing Bollinger of “intellectual terrorism,” Finkelstein stated: “I think it’s a sorry truth when the president of … [Columbia] subordinates the pursuit of truth to the pursuit of fundraising.”
 Co-sponsors of Finkelstein’s appearance included the Arab Students Association, the International Socialist Organization, the Organization of Pakistani Students, and the United Students of Color Council.

 In April 2010, MSA CU co-sponsored a “Call to Action Day” event honoring and supporting the convicted cop-killer and former Black Panther, Mumia Abu-Jamal.
 Other co-sponsors included the African Diaspora Literary Society, the Arab Student Association at SIPA (School of International & Public Affairs), the Black and Latino Student Caucus at the School of Public Health, the Black Students Organization, Columbia Students for Justice in Palestine, the Intercultural House, and the Latin United Community Housing Association.
 One of the guest speakers at this gathering, Princeton professor Cornel West, portrayed Mumia not only as an important figure in the “black tradition” of “emancipating democracy,” but also as a man whose foremost ideals included “justice” and “love.”
-Another speaker, Trinity College professor Vijay Prashad, hailed Mumia as the “voice of the voiceless,” a victim of “the U.S. mass incarceration system,” and a man able to “inspire us” with his noble perseverence.
-The third speaker, Columbia professor Jamal Joseph, drew a parallel between his own experience as a Black Panther organizer, and the practice of authentic love.
+Another speaker, Trinity College professor Vijay Prashad, hailed Mumia as the “voice of the voiceless,” a victim of “the U.S. mass incarceration system,” and a man who was able to “inspire us” with his noble perseverance.
+A third speaker, Columbia professor Jamal Joseph, drew a parallel between his own past experience as a Black Panther organizer, and the practice of authentic love.